ragymorkos/Subtitle-Alignment-Algorithm/README.md

 # Subtitle-Alignment-Algorithm
 This repository contains tested pseudo-code for a subtitle alignment algorithm I created for my independent work project.
+Specific details about it could be found in my attached written final report.